cjcrosley/virtual-futures-project/step6.md

 ### Step Six: Project urban grid onto a given topography
 ![](images/6-topography.PNG)
 #### Summary
-This step will project both the Block rectangles and Room rectangles to a topography.
+This step will project both the Block rectangles and Room rectangles to topography.
 This model uses a randomly generated topography, but could work just as well with other geometry.

 #### Inputs
 - Topography